Kra1ven/TimeTrackerWindows/README.md

 # TimeTrackerWindows
-An app made on Python to tack the time you spend on each active window.
+An app made on Python to track the time you spend on each active window.

 Use PyInstaller to compile "ttw.py" into an exe file.
 Note - After launch, a db file will be created to store data.